sudo-lcy/ERD-for-contest/README.md

 Each ORGANIZATION is located at exactly one ADDRESS (Cardinality: 1,1).
 Each ADDRESS can be associated with one ORGANIZATIONs.

-Each Judge belongs to exactly one ORGANIZATION.
+Each JUDGE belongs to exactly one ORGANIZATION.
 Each ORGANIZATION has one to many JUDGEs.

+Each INSTITUTE has many MENTORs.
+Each MENTOR belongs to exactly one INSTITUTE.